MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 const { wallet } = useMetaMask()
 ```

-At this point, we will be able to display `account`, `balance`, and `chainId` in our `Display` component:
+At this point, we will be able to display `account`, `balance`, and `chainId` in your `Display` component:

 ![](../assets/tutorials/react-dapp/pt2-04.png)

-### 5. Show and Hide Errors in MetaMaskError
+### 5. Show MetaMask errors in the footer

-We're rounding the bases and close to finalizing our demo, but we want to ensure that if MetaMask errors or the user rejects a connection, we have a component to display that error.
+We're rounding the bases and close to finalizing your demo, but we want to ensure that if MetaMask
+errors or the user rejects a connection, you have a component to display that error.

-If a user clicks on that error, we will dismiss the error, which will again hide that information, and we do this using the `clearError` function that we set up in the `useMetaMask` hook.
+If a user clicks on that error, you will dismiss the error, which will again hide that information,
+and you do this using the `clearError` function that you set up in the `useMetaMask` hook.

 In the `/src/components/MetaMaskError/MetaMaskError.tsx` file, add the following code: